We're Wisconsin family law attorneys, and no one knows more about divorce mediation.

 When deciding on what approach to take to your divorce, you have options:

-Book a free consultation with a Karp & Iancu family law attorney or mediator.
+Book a 100% confidential consultation with a Karp & Iancu family law attorney or mediator.

 There are certain qualifications to look for when choosing a mediator for your divorce including: